acudworth/libsodium/README.markdown

 including Windows (with MingW or Visual Studio, x86 and x64), iOS, Android, as well as Javascript and Webassembly.

+Note: Some modifications were made to ed25519 signing functions to be compatible with RaiBlocks (XRB) signing.
+RaiBlocks uses ed25519-blake2b instead of ed25519-sha512.

 ## Documentation

 The documentation is available on Gitbook: